aryna-yukhnevich/dev/README.md

 To specify additional delivery method, simply append another dictionary block with the same structure.

 ### 3. Configure Monitoring Groups  <a name="configure-monitoring-groups"></a>
 The `monitoring_groups.json` configuration file lists all resources to be monitored, grouped logically.
 For example, all Glue Jobs and Lambda functions can be related to Data Ingestion Pipeline.
+Inside each group we list group elements with their properties (such as name, sla_seconds, minimum_number_of_runs).
 ```json
 {
     "monitoring_groups": [